 The course will be marked with surveyor’s ribbon, small flags, and signs.
 The 50K course will be marked with yellow.
 The additional 18 miles of the 50 Mile, miles 15.1-33.1, will be marked with orange.
 In addition, red and white striped ribbons will be placed at trail junctions on the trails you do NOT take.
 Never take a trail marked with red and white striped ribbons!
 Samples will be shown at the pre-race briefing.
 Turns will be very well marked, and there will be occasional “confidence” markings in between.
 Don’t turn off the trail you are on unless the course markings clearly tell you to do so.
 At some trail junctions, there may be ribbons going more than one way, in which case you will see a sign that tells you which way to go.
 SIGNS ALWAYS GET PRECEDENCE OVER RIBBONS.

 If you have doubts about whether you are on course, keep going until you get to the next trail junction.
-All trail junctions have signs showing the names of the trails.
-If there are no course markings at the trail junction, you are off course.
+Almost all trail junctions have signs showing the names of the trails.
+If there are no course markings at a trail junction, you are off course.
 Turn around and go back the way you came until you see course markings.
 NOTE: In 2011, vandals removed markings from a key turn, causing runners to miss the turn.
 Most runners turned around at the next trail junction when they saw there were no markings, and they got back on course.
 But some kept going past unmarked trail junctions and did a lot of extra distance.
-You should carry the course map and/or turn sheet, just in case.
+You should carry the course map and/or turn sheet with you.
+You shouldn't need them, but it's good to have them just in case.

-Click the link above for a printable table of aid stations.
-All aid stations except Tramway Creek at mile 33.8 of the 50 Mile (which is self-service water only) will have water, GU electrolyte drink, Coke, Sprite, Mountain Dew, GU gels, S!Caps and an assortment of sweet and salty snack foods, peanut butter and jelly sandwiches and fruits.
+Click the link at the top of this page for a printable table of aid stations.
+All aid stations except Tramway Creek at mile 33.8 of the 50 Mile (which is self-service water only) will have water, GU electrolyte drink, Coke, Sprite, Mountain Dew, GU gels, S!Caps, potato chips, chocolate chip cookies, fig bars, Payday bars, trail mix, Goldfish, saltines, gummy bears, pretzels, pickles, bananas, watermelon, cantaloupe and peanut butter and jelly sandwiches.
 By late morning, they will also have ice.
 Aid stations are 4 to 6 miles apart.
 It will likely be warm or even hot in the afternoon, so carry at least one water bottle.
 If it’s hot (as usual) and you’re moving slowly, it can be a long time between aid stations!

 Crews and Spectators